EarlGlynn/HAVV-analysis/README.md

 * State summary:  **HAVV-State-Summary-yyyy-mm-dd-Edited.xlsx**

-This Excel file summarizes HAVV info by state -- and the District of Columnbia.
+This Excel file summarizes HAVV info by state -- and the District of Columbia.

 For some reason Alabama and Hawaii are "off by one" in the number of records compared to other states.
 This issue should be explored.
 The *Matches* column shows only 4 of the 9 computed columns sum match for these states -- all nine computed sums match in all other states.

 The *AllZero* column is TRUE for states with 0s for all sheet dates since they are not using HAVV, including Kentucky, New Mexico, North Dakota, South Carolina, Tennessee, Virginia and West Virginia.
 Plots are not made for these states in the next section.

-Some other states have very low or erratic reporting over time:  Delware, Mississippi, New Hampshire, Oklahoma, and some others.
+Some other states have very low or erratic reporting over time:  Delaware, Mississippi, New Hampshire, Oklahoma, and some others.
 Plots may be suppressed for these stats in future runs.

 * **Composite files**

 All 700+ HAVV sheets are combined into a single sheet in an Excel file -- this file is much easier to use in analysis than the original file.
 A separate CSV file with the same content is also created.

-**  **HAVV-Through-yyyy-mm-dd.xlsx**
+  * **HAVV-Through-yyyy-mm-dd.xlsx**

-**  **HAVV-Through-2024-05-25.csv**
+  * **HAVV-Through-2024-05-25.csv**

 These files can be filtered or sorted in Excel.